aditimel/DH110-Aditi_Melkote/assignment_08/README.md

-Thus, through my low-fidelity prototype, I wanted to test whether the three features I came up with were easy to use, functional, and relevant to target users.

 Conducting the wireflow tests showed me that the features I came up with are fundamentally useful and easy to understand, which aligned with my goals for this project to make gardening more clear and accessible to beginners.
 However it has also shown me some of the mistakes in specific details or interactions I have made while designing the features to be improved upon.[...read more](https://github.com/aditimel/DH110-Aditi_Melkote/tree/main/assignment_05)